torokmark/scjp-jegyzet/ch3_assignments.md

 The only other nonprimitive type that has a literal representation is an array.

 #### Assignment Operators
-Simply assign the stuff on the right side of the = to the variable on the left.
+Simply assign the stuff on the right side of the `=` to the variable on the left.
 Variables are just bit holders, with a designated type.
-You can have an int holder, a double holder, a Button holder, and even a String[] holder.
+You can have an `int` holder, a `double` holder, a `Button` holder, and even a `String[]` holder.
 Within that holder is a bunch of bits representing the value.

 A reference variable bit holder contains bits representing a way to get to the object.
 All we can say for sure is that the variable's value is *not* the object, but rather a value representing a specific object on the heap.
 Or `null`.

 #### Primitive Assignments
-The most important point to remember is that a literal integer is always implicitly an int.
+The most important point to remember is that a literal integer is always implicitly an `int`.
 A byte-sized holder can't hold as many bits as an int-sized holder.

 ``` java